Find Grad Schools

 90 Yearly Graduations

 Kansas City University of Medicine and Biosciences comes in at #10 on our list of the most popular colleges offering master's degrees in biomedical sciences.
 Each year, around 1,200 students seeking various degrees attend the university.
 During the most recent year for which we have data, 90 people received their master's degree in biomedical sciences from KCU - Kansas City.
-Around 25% of these students were from an underrepresented racial-ethnic group, and 63% were women.
+Of these students, 55% were women and 38% were members of underrepresented racial-ethnic groups.

 #11